 Biot’s special field was astronomy, including the history of astronomy.
 As early as in 1829 he studied Egyptian astronomy (again 1846-53), and 1840 he started research on the history of Chinese and Indian astronomy.
 Even in his time, his poor competence in Oriental scholarship was failing him, but other expertise composed some of it.
 Travelled in Europe.
 Also well-known as mathematician and physician.

 Publications: Études sur l’astronomie indienne et sur l’astronomie chinoise.
 450 p.
-P. 1862 (from articles published in the JS 1859–62); much on science.
+P. 1862 (from articles published in the JS 1859–62); also wrote on the history of Egyptian astronomy and much on science.

-Sources: Gosche, ZDMG, Wiss.
+Sources: C. Diény, D.O.L.F.
+110f.; *Dawson & Uphill, Who Was Who in Egyptology; Gosche, ZDMG, Wiss.
 Jb. for 1862-67, 71; *Jaubert, Le Correspondent N.S.
-19, 1862, 371-379; *Lionville, JS 1862, 251f.; *Dawson & Uphill, Who Was Who in Egyptology; Wikipedia (with two pictures, more details in French version).
+19, 1862, 371-379; *Lionville, JS 1862, 251f.; *É. Picard, La vie et l’œuvre de JBB.
+1927; Wikipedia with two pictures (more details in French version).